jobayer12/repoScanner/README.md

 ### 3. Scan Service

-The Scan Service performs repository scans using Trivy and interacts with other services via ZeroMQ.
+The Scan Service performs repository scans using Trivy.

 #### Steps to Set Up